zhaojanelle/coming-soon-page/README.md

 - Approx. completion time: **3 hours**
 - Deliverables: **1 HTML file, 1 CSS file, images**

-Create a coming soon page for your portfolio website—but it should not say “coming soon” or “under construction” anywhere.
+Make a single page, coming soon website as a placeholder for your portfolio—but it should not say “coming soon” or “under construction” anywhere.
 Think of it as a business card website.

-The [included wireframe](https://github.com/acgd-webdev-4/assignment-1/blob/master/wireframe.png) is an example of what you might do on large screen websites. *It’s up to you to design if for all screen sizes.*
+The [included wireframe](https://github.com/acgd-webdev-4/assignment-1/blob/master/wireframe.png) is an example of what you might do on large screen websites. *It’s up to you to design it for all screen sizes.*

 - Should contain the following information: your name, a brief bio, email address, social media links, photo or icon.
 - Make sure the website is flexible 320px – ~2500px.